Koha-Community/kohadocs/source/serials.rst

    received.

--  If you have decided to have an item record created for each issue an :ref:`item add form <adding-items-label>` will appear after choosing 'Arrived'
+-  If you have decided to have an item record created for each issue an :ref:`item add form <adding-items-label>` will appear after choosing 'Arrived'.
+   You can add multiple copies using the 'Number of copies to be made of this item' option at the bottom of the form.

    |image755|